London Borough of Lambeth

 Remember that this is only intended as general advice and no liability can be accepted for any reliance upon information provided.
 We would strongly encourage you to contact the Council’s Planning Department or seek independent legal advice before you start a new HMO development.
 More information can be found on the council’s website.

-We certainly can.
-We understand the challenges of being a private landlord and so we have developed a Landlord Suppliers Directory to provide you with access to the goods and services you need.
+We understand the challenges of being a private landlord and have created a Landlord Suppliers Directory to help you find the goods and services you need.
 The Directory concentrates on businesses that operate in the London area.

-Whether you a looking for a letting agent, want a property inventory for a new tenancy or fire risk assessment, we have got it covered – and far more besides!
+Whether you a looking for a letting agent, need a fire risk assessment or an EPC, we have got it covered – and far more besides!

 As the leading experts in property licensing, we also offer a range of services ourselves.
-From handling the licence application process to advice on new HMO developments, we can help to ensure your property business remains compliant.
-If you need assistance, please drop us a line and see if we can help!
+From handling the licence application process to representation at First-tier Tribunal appeals, we help to ensure your property business remains compliant.
+If you need assistance, please drop us a line.

 You can contact the council at: